reallyasi9/TruncatedStreams.jl/README.md

 TruncatedStreams provides types that meet the following four criteria:

 1. Inherit from `Base.IO`;
-2. Transparently pass all basic IO methods through to a wrapped `IO` object, except...
+2. Transparently pass all basic IO reading methods through to a wrapped `IO` object, except...
 3. Lie about `eof`, and...
 4. Do not read a single byte more from the wrapped `IO` object than what is necessary to determine EOF.